 First Confession: A Sort of Memoir by Chris Patten

 Why on earth would an Irish travel blogger have an interest in, never mind enjoy, the memoirs of a British Conservative Party member?
 Because Chris Patten has had some of the most interesting jobs in international politics (EU Commissioner, last Governor of Hong Kong, Northern Ireland Policing Commission Chairperson, to name a few).
 And he’s written about his work in a candid and self-deprecating manner.
 Not a book for everyone but definitely the most noteworthy political memoirs I’ve read.

 The memoirs of one of the most revered public figures of the 20th Century, this is the fascinating and inspiring story of how a village boy grew up to be the most prominent anti-apartheid activist in South Africa.
 His strength of character in the challenging environment of Robben Island prison is astounding as is his achievement in becoming the first black president of South Africa in the country’s first full free election.

 TK Whitaker: Portrait of a Patriot by Anne Chambers

 While my international readers are asking TK who?, my Irish readers are applauding my final choice.
 Voted Irish Person of the 20th Century, Dr. Whitaker rose, from humble beginnings, to become the senior civil servant at the Department of Finance where his work earned him the Architect of Modern Ireland moniker.
-The book charts the successes and challenges of his long professional and personal life.
+The book charts the successes and challenges of his very long professional and personal life.
 His integrity and work ethic are universal qualities, which is why this book has a wide relevance.